NexovaDev/electron-taskbar-badge/README.md

 	badgeDescription: 'Unread Notifications', // The badge description
 	invokeType: 'handle', // The IPC event type
 	max: 9, // The maximum integer allowed for the badge.
 Anything above this will have "+" added to the end of it.
 	fit: false, // Useful for multi-digit numbers.
-For single digit keep this set to false
+For single digits keep this set to false
 	additionalFunc: (count) => {
 		// An additional function to run whenever the IPC event fires.
 It has a count parameter which is the number that the badge was set to. console.log(`Received ${count} new notifications!`);